 (3) Details do not have to be included in the directors’ report for a financial year if they are included in the financial report for that financial year.

-[Clause 12 inserted by No. 67 of 2004 s.
+[Clause 12 inserted: No. 67 of 2004 s.
 43.]

 13. Annual directors’ report — other specific information